countable-web/open-source-corporation/README.md

   * Document templates used by the company, including guides, accounting and legal docs.
   * Document templates for specific divisions of the business.
 In our case, the division is made by revenue stream, but this could be done by other dimensions such as team specialty.
   * Some subset of these documents may be useful for small consulting firms, sole proprietorships, non-profits, and/or startup teams.
 This is likely to be less true for medium to large organizations of any kind.
-  * *out of scope* At this time, filled financial statements, timesheets, invoices and other documents with monetary specifics are kept private (only templates for them are stored here).
+  * _out of scope- : At this time, filled financial statements, timesheets, invoices and other documents with monetary specifics are kept private (only templates for them are stored here).
 In the (medium to long term) future, this may change.

 ## Conventions
   * All documents begin with a 'purpose' and 'scope', concisely indicating what the document is used for, and what it does and doesn't contain.